CCCofficial/Video-Editing-By-Script/README.md

 The first tag tells the program where to start the video segment and gives it the name "Title_Of_Segment.mp4", replacing spaces with '_'.
 The second tag tells the program where to stop the video segment.
-Make sure there are not any extra spaces after STOP_SEG or else it will not recognize the command!

 Tom Zimmerman, IBM Research-Almaden
 This work is funded by the National Science Foundation (NSF) grant No. DBI-1548297, Center for Cellular Construction.